Sodium Chloride, NaCl/{\epsilon} : New Force Field: The Simulation Details

 where $P_{\alpha\alpha}$ are the diagonal elements of the microscopic pressure tensor.The factor 0.5 outside the squared brackets takes into account the two symmetrical interfaces in the system.\\

-For Sodium chloride, NaCl/$\varepsilon$ in water, the simulations have been done using 864 molecules in the isotermic-Isobaric ensemble NPT, in liquid phase at different molalities and at room conditions.
+For sodium chloride, NaCl/$\epsilon$ in water, the simulations have been done using 864 molecules in the isothermal-isobaric ensemble NPT, in liquid phase at different molalities and a temperature of $298\;K$ and $1\;bar$ of pressure.
 The molality concentration is obtained from the total number of ions in solution $N_{ions}$ , the number of water molecules $N_{H_{2}O}$ and the molar mass of water $M_{H_{2}O}$ as:\\ \\ The division by 2 in this equation accounts for a pair of ions and $M_{H_{2}O}$ =18 g mol$^{-1}$.
-The \ref{molal} gives the value of the molality for each point of calculus
+The Figure~\ref{molal} gives the value of the molality for each point of calculus

 The static dielectric constant is computed from the fluctuations~\cite{neumann} of the total dipole moment {\bf M},

 where $k_B$ is the Boltzmann constant and $T$ the absolute temperature.
 The dielectric constant is obtained for long simulations at constant density and temperature or at constant temperature and pressure.
 The shear viscosity is obtained using the autocorrelation function of the off-diagonal components of the pressure tensor $P_{\alpha\beta}$ according to the Green-Kubo formulation, \\ The self-diffusion coefficient, $D$ is obtained from the Einstein equation